When Narender Bedi Instantly Signed Kader Khan & Manmohan Desai Gifted Him A Golden Bracelet!

 - Health Benefits Of Taro Root Arbi

 Veteran Bollywood actor Kader Khan breathed his last today (January 1) in Canada, due to prolonged illness.
 The fans took to social media to express grief.
 The actor and writer will definitely be remembered for his amazing talent.
-In a former interview Kader Khan had revealed how the late director Narender Bedi instantly signed him and how Manmohan Desai gifted him Panasonic TV, golden bracelet and Rs.
+In a former interview, Kader Khan had revealed how the late director Narender Bedi instantly signed him and how Manmohan Desai gifted him Panasonic TV, golden bracelet and Rs.
 25,000 cash for writing the climax of his film Roti.

 Kader Khan Wrote Dialogues For Jawaani Deewani In A Span Of 3 Hours!